Distance: 13.2 miles round trip on trail, use trail, and cross country

 Difficulty: Strenuous

 Day two of my Bishop blast had my sites set on Bloody Mountain (SPS #141), a 12er south of Mammoth Lakes.
-The name refers to the blood red glow reflected from the red rock in the morning.
+The name refers to the blood red glow reflected from the rock in the morning.
 The effect is best viewed from Mammoth Lakes.
 Bloody can be a short hike (5.6 miles round trip) if you can drive up to the trailhead at 9900' on the unmaintained Laurel Lakes Road.
 I only made it to 8000' before vehicle-ending boulders embedded in the road convinced me to park at a turnout.
-Where I parked added 6.6 miles round trip to the hike, but it seemed less stressful to hike it vs. the exhausting drive and worrying about permanent damage to the truck.
-Big mountains kept the road in shade and I made good time to the trailhead.
+Where I parked added more than 6 miles round trip to the hike, but it seemed less stressful to hike it vs. the exhausting drive and worrying about permanent damage to the truck.
+The road was in shade and I made good time to the trailhead.
 The trail started with switchbacks up to a pine forested plateau, then more switchbacks to the saddle between Laurel Mountain and Bloody Mountain.

 There was no use trail visible, but one appeared when I got a few hundred feet up.
 The ridge was composed of small red and gray talus.
 It was very loose on the first slope, but got more stable higher up.
 There were many bumps to traverse and two major false summits.
 I took short breaks every other bump.
 The ridge seemed to go on forever.
 Most of the hike was steep class 1, but there were two places I'd rate class 2.
 Both of those places were where the use trial faded away.
 After sufficient grunting, I finally reached the summit and made sure there wasn't a higher point ahead before letting myself relax.
 I found two registers in a metal cylinder.
 Both were full, but I found an empty space in one to leave my autograph.
 A new register is needed.
 I found no marks of any kind.
 Views all along the ridge were extraordinary.
 To the east, the high lakes of Genevieve, Edith, and Dorothy made a splash.
 Mt.
 Morrison and White Fang rose up behind them.
 To the north, Mt.
 Dana and Gibbs were visible in Yosemite.
 Mammoth Mountain looked like small potatoes.
 After photos, I stretched out my quads, feeling some soreness from the previous day.
 Then, I plopped down in the sun to enjoy the moment.